 The founder, Lucie Halley-Trotter, shared in an Instagram post that she started EYO to tackle waste, not create it.

 The post went on to say, “Every year, the big brands inflate and then slash their prices and pressure people into buying things they don’t need, and a whopping 80 percent of it ends up in landfill.
 As a business on a mission to empower women and get people to reappraise their relationship with fast fashion, I refuse to play ball.
 So, instead of cutting my prices for the weekend, I’m tripling them.”

 Lucie shared that they didn’t make any sales from this tactic – but that was the point.
 “We used this ‘holiday’ to show the world that we stand strongly behind our core morals,” she said.
-The campaign was well-received among consumers, as the brand shared in a follow-up post, showing that perhaps consumers are also looking for more sustainable ways to shop.
+This alternative Black Friday marketing campaign ended up quite well-received among consumers, as the brand shared in a follow-up post, showing that perhaps consumers are also looking for more sustainable ways to shop.

-Most businesses find a lot of success around the shopping season, so it’s not practical to expect everyone to take a firm stance against Black Friday or Cyber Monday.
-There are other ways to take advantage of the season without encouraging overconsumption, and these brands have proven it.
+Most businesses find a lot of success around the holiday sale season, so it’s not practical to expect everyone to take a firm stance against Black Friday or Cyber Monday.

 However, there are other ways to take advantage of the holiday shopping season without encouraging overconsumption, and the brands on this list have proven it.